davidivory/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 Provide a table with essential nouns, verbs, adjectives, and adverbs (no particles).
 Words should be in their dictionary form (unconjugated).
 The student must determine particles, tenses, and sentence structure themselves.
+Add phonetic breakdowns for pronunciation to help beginners read Thai words more easily.
 2. Sentence Breakdown & Structure
 Split the sentence into logical clauses (e.g., statement + question).
 Provide a possible sentence structure for guidance.